Best Jobs for History Majors in 2016

 - Grand Canyon University Bachelor of Arts in History for Secondary Education

 A researcher is someone who investigates knowledge and seeks to establish facts.
 They will need to make detailed observations, analyze information, and interpret the results to make a conclusion.
 Research skills are needed from nearly every corner of the job market, including the public and private sectors.
 These jobs include working with teams, meeting with clients, designing a research program, and running field work.

-- Ashford University Bachelor of Arts in History
+- Southern New Hampshire University Bachelor of Arts in History

 #3 Paralegal or Legal Assistant

 Avg.
 Salary: $48,000

 High Salary: $77,000